SIAM NATURAL

 in their breast milk can triple.
 (6)(18)(20)(21)(22)(28)(45)(52).

-and triglycerides do not.
-Of the saturated fatty acids, lauric acid has greater
+diglycerides and triglycerides do not.
+Of the saturated fatty acids, lauric

 antiviral activity than either caprylic acid or myristic acid.
 It has been reported